Registering a Telegraph Node

 The registration is handled programmatically (see below for simplified explanation):

-The script checks your wallet balance for entry fee (wTAO) and gas on all required networks.
+The script checks your wallet balance for gas on all required networks.

 If balances are sufficient, the script: